Stubs42/OrangeLine/README.md

 CLK: Clock trigger out (triggered when nex phrase infomations are needed)

-PTN: Master sequencer pattern cv output, copied from Top Row PTN input when master CLK out is sent.
+PTN: Master sequencer pattern cv output, copied from top row PTN input when master CLK out is sent.

 DLY: Number of samples to wait after master CLK out is sent before processig the master input cv

+DLEN: Default pattern length input used if LEN below is not connceted or 0V

+DUR: Input for phrase duration (cv = #clockticks/100)

-PTN: Input for slave sequencer start pattern cv
+PTN: Knob for master pattern CV or offset if connecte and master pattern CV input for slave sequencer start pattern cv

-LEN: Input for the pattern length (cv = #clockticks/100)
+LEN: Input for the pattern length (cv = #clockticks/100), if not connected or 0V, defaults to DLEN, if connected or right column slave LEN knob

 DUR: Input for phrase duration (cv = #clockticks/100)